sonic-net/SONiC/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md

-B[Retrieve PM DB data from TRANSCEIVER_PM_WIN_STATS table for the window number] C[PM DB data is empty and window number == start number of a fixed interval PM window] D[copy PM HW data to DB for the window number, update pm_win_current = ture, update start time with end time] E[End of this PM interval iteration]
+B[Retrieve PM DB data from TRANSCEIVER_PM_WIN_STATS table for the window number] C[PM DB data is empty and window number == start number of a fixed interval PM window] D[copy PM HW data to DB for the window number, update pm_win_current = ture, update start time with end time] O[End of this PM interval iteration]
 F[if window PM DB data start time == end time]
 G[copy the PM HW data for the window to DB, update end time with PM HW data end time] H[if delta between PM DB data end time and start time is < fixed interval time]